The Emancipation of Ms. Lovely

 Winner OUTSTANDING PRODUCTION, NEW PLAY, PERFORMANCE, & DIRECTION • NOW Magazine 2015

-August, 2015 • Ngozika Productions in association with Pandemic Theatre • As part of SummerWorks Performance Festival • Factory Theatre Studio • Toronto
+August, 2015 • A Ngozika Productions production, in association with Pandemic Theatre • As part of SummerWorks Performance Festival • Factory Theatre Studio • Toronto, ON